 - Updates were made to risk descriptions, effects, and mitigations based upon weekly input from risk owners.
-Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan. - Risk retirement dates were updated based upon revisions to the project schedule and input from risk owners. - Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery, Electrification, Rail Activation, and Systems Integration meetings to monitor developments associated with risks and to identify new risks. - Conducted monthly Risk Assessment Committee meeting. - Participated in Quarterly Contractor Risk Management meeting.
+Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan. - Risk retirement dates were updated based upon revisions to the project schedule and input from risk owners.

+- Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery, Electrification, and Systems Integration meetings to monitor developments associated with risks and to identify new risks. - Conducted monthly Risk Assessment Committee meeting.

-Tables 11-1 and 11-2 show the risks identified for the program.
+Figures 11-1 and 11-2 show the risks identified for the program.
 Risks are categorized as top risk, upcoming risk, and all other risks.
 The categories are based on a rating scale composed of schedule and cost factors.
 Top risks are considered to have a significantly higher than average risk grade.
 Upcoming risks are risks for which mitigating action must be taken within 60 days.
 All other risks are risks not falling into other categories.

-Table 11-1 Monthly Status of Risks
+Figure 11-1 Monthly Status of Risks